 REDUCE, REUSE, RECYCLE

-While the EPA (Environmental Protection agency) hasn’t put out any newer data about glass recycling than 2017, this should be enough for you to start recycling everything glass!
+The EPA hasn’t put out any new data about glass recycling since 2017, but this should be enough for you to start recycling glass!

-- In 2017, the amount of glass that ended up in landfills was seven million tons.
+- In 2017, the amount of glass that ended up in landfills was 7 MILLION TONS.

-- An estimated 80 percent of recovered glass containers are made into new glass bottles, and it can happen quickly.
-A glass container can go from a recycling bin to a store shelf in as little as 30 days.
+- An estimated 80% of recovered glass containers are made into new glass bottles - and it can happen quickly.
+A glass container can go from a recycling bin to a store shelf in as little as 30 days!

 Let’s talk about candle wax!

-The little wax left over after finally finishing a candle is such a fantastic feeling of accomplishment!
+The little bit of wax left over after finally finishing a candle is such a fantastic feeling of accomplishment.
 You finally did it and burned through that whole candle!
 Now what?
 How do you get the wax out so you can reuse the jar?
-I will go over steps on how to get wax out.
-(The easiest way I have found anyways!)
+Let's go over steps on how to get wax out.

-Once you take the jar(s) out, use a butterknife to help separate the wax the rest of the way from the jar.
-Sometimes, depending on how much wax you have left, the wax can come out in a big chunk or you may need to break it into several pieces.
+- Once you take the jar(s) out, use a butter knife to help separate the wax completely from the jar.
+Sometimes, depending on how much wax you have left, the wax can come out in a big chunk or you may need to break it into several pieces

-My label is made of vinyl.
+- Paradox labels are made with vinyl.
 You can get a corner pried up and peel the label off very easily.